 The Assistant Principal - Teaching and Learning and Assistant Principal - Wellbeing and Engagement are also available for help and support.

 Student Services Office

-Student Services is accessible from 8:00 am until 3:15 pm daily.
+Student Services is accessible from 8:00am until 3:30pm daily.
 Parents should contact this office directly for any student related issues on 4961 2110 or through email hml-studentservices@mn.catholic.edu.au